Additional Music Provided by Ryan Sukkar

 Isolde's Berg childhood story

-“Ba, do you know some story about orcs?”
+“Do you know some story about orcs?”

 “It’s a bit late for stories, Zolya.
 Your parents are going to sleep.
 Even I’m feeling sleepy, too.
 Maybe, it’s better tomorrow?”

-“But, ba!
+“But!
 Just one more story!
 I’ll be quieter than a meadow’s grass, I promise.”

 Isolde’s parents were already lying on benches just in four meters from her.
-The lone candle at the corner was barely lighting the hut: Isolde could barely see her grandmother’s face.
+The lone candle at the corner was barely lighting the hut: Isolde could barely see her aunt’s face.
 But for Isolde, it have seemed that this faint spark was even adding to Greta’s look even more wisdom and care.
-Although she feared the darkness a bit, — a lot like other girls at her age — she felt protected while just sitting next to her grandma.
+Although she feared the darkness a bit, — a lot like other girls at her age — she felt protected while just sitting next to her aunt.

 They say it was when the world was still young.
 Gods were common guests in the mortal plane, forest maidens were living in every groove, the Erdas did not know these clawed beasts, and humans have never knew the decease and senility.